Documentation

 Reload Scripts

-You can click the blue button to reload the current script.
-Hold shift and click the blue button to reload all scripts.
-This might be useful whenever you add or remove scripts from .cmdbar.
+The blue button can be clicked to reload the current script.
+Clicking the blue button whilst holding shift will reload all scripts; this might be useful whenever you add or remove scripts from .cmdbar directory.

 Launch At Login